+Contract acceptance is an important stage in the contract management process.
 What makes clickwrap agreements different from an eSignature option is the electronic, “signature” (that barely legible, squiggly line you draw with your mouse or finger) that is placed on a document to memorialize your signature.
 A clickwrap agreement eSignature is a collection of key data points that comprise an audit trail, confirming that a user “actively assented” to an agreement through an action, such as clicking a button.

 Clickwrap agreements are much more prevalent in B2C businesses where companies are selling products and services exclusively online, but have become a much more prevalent, legally binding way to enter into a contract with another party.

 Because clickwrap agreements require users to affirmatively assent to a contract by checking a box or clicking a button, a clickwrap is the most commonly enforced type of online agreement.
 Unlike clickwrap, sign-in-wrap and browsewrap agreements are “accepted” when the user performs another action: sign-in, register, or login (sign-in-wrap) or just using the website (browsewrap).

 Compared to sign-in-wrap and browsewrap, clickwrap agreements have maintained the highest success rate in court.
 In 2020, clickwrap agreements had a 70% success rate, compared to 64% for sign-in-wrap, and 14% for browsewrap agreements.
 The success rates of all three have declined over the years as the courts have become more sophisticated in their assessment of these agreements and in the evidentiary support required to enforce them.

 Is clickwrap legally enforceable?